-Today kicks off the start of the 2019 Floret Online Workshop.
-We have such an amazing mix of new and established flower farmers joining us from all over the world to learn about small scale flower farming and building a thriving flower business.
+We have such an amazing mix of new and established flower growers joining us from all over the world for the Floret Online Workshop.

 As excited as I am to share all of the information we’ve so carefully put together about plant propagation, succession sowing, and marketing with them, I’m equally excited to watch as students cultivate their own flower community and form friendships with other participants in the course.

 When we transitioned our workshops from on-farm, to online, I worried that we would never be able to replicate the same deep personal connections that took place in person.
-But after hearing from so many people who completed our online workshop last season, gushing about how valuable and meaningful the connections they made through the course, I’ve realized that all of that worrying was for nothing.
+But after hearing from so many people who participated in our online workshop gush about how valuable and meaningful the connections they made through the course, I’ve realized that all of that worrying was for nothing.

 Over the last year, Floret Online Workshop students have organized their own meet-up events across the country, including a tulip planting workshop in Pennsylvania last fall.